What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Clarifying the specific concern being raised by council

-Aligning any further work directly with the approval condition wording
+Aligning additional work directly with the consent wording

-Councils generally respond well to clear logic and defensible reasoning, rather than large volumes of data.
+Councils generally respond well to clear logic and defensible reasoning, rather than large volumes of unfocused data.

 Common Mistakes That Cause Delays